-Specialists in these fields meet together every other week at a tumor board to look at every new case of esophageal cancer.
-At this meeting, doctors pool their knowledge, going over test results and treatment options one patient at a time.
+Specialists meet every other week at a tumor board to look at every new case of esophageal cancer.
+They pool their knowledge and go over test results and treatment options one patient at a time.
 Experts include:

 - Medical oncologists, who treat cancer with drugs.

 - Radiation oncologists, who treat cancer with radiation.

 - Radiologists, who read scans to see the size and location of tumors.